Daytona Beach Planner: Campground options for events at the Speedway

 Special Event Pop-up Campgrounds

-During special events, sites are available at the Speedway’s infield and/or outside the track on speedway grounds in combination with event tickets.
-As you might expect, these accommodations are expensive but attractive to die-hard race fans.
+During special events, sites are offered in the Speedway’s infield and outside in combination with event tickets.
+These accommodations can be pricey but very convenient.
 For more information, visit Daytona International Speedway.

 Speed Weeks, Bike Week, Coke 400 & Biketoberfest.
 Finish Line RV Park, 217 Fentress Blvd.
 Daytona Beach.
 (Behind Hooters) Private special event campground for RV’s (no tents!), one block from Daytona Speedway.
 Clean hot Showers, 25 acres with some paved and tree covered sites, water throughout the park, portable toilets serviced daily, on-site pump truck, 24 hour security.
 For pricing, availability and reservations, go to finishline.com.